thepinguin073/offsec-hub/README.md

 ### Navigation
 - Browse tools by categories in the main interface
-- Click on tool cards to view detailed information
 - Use the filter combinations to find specific tools quickly
 - Access external links and documentation directly from tool descriptions